 When Are Property Taxes Due?

 Many people pay property taxes to their lenders with their monthly mortgage payments.
-Your lender adds your monthly tax amount — 1/12 of your annual amount — to your mortgage payment.
+Your lender adds your monthly tax amount to your mortgage payment.
 Your payments go into an escrow account, which the lender uses to pay your tax bill on your behalf.
 Keep in mind, however, that lenders collect extra money for the escrow account to use as a cushion in case you fall behind on payments.